kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 It all started after a lengthy period of working with <a href="https://reactjs.org/">React</a> on a daily basis.
 Because of this, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>focus on functional programming</strong>: React highlights the idea that a function should do one thing well, and do it in its own world without affecting the world around it.
+2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, and do it in its own world without affecting the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

 All these things are great because <strong>they encourage computer science best practices in JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.